HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 The AAP advice avoiding chocolate until your child is two years old.
 It not only contains added sugar, but it’s also a source of caffeine.

 It’s advised that you avoid ice cream until your baby is two years old.
-This falls in line with the general advice of no added sugar before age 2.
+This falls in line with the general advice of no added sugar before age two.

-However, there’s another caution with ice cream and that is food allergies.
+However, there’s another caution with ice cream: food allergies.

 Since ice cream is a dairy product and may contain nuts or peanuts and other allergens – or be cross-contaminated by them — it’s best to wait on ice cream.